The hospital bandages weren’t aesthetically pleasing when I wore a bikini.

 On one of our last nights, we went to a nightclub as was our habit.
 It was early and the dance floor was empty.
 We entertained ourselves by making up mock dance moves, both of us with pursed lips, because neither was about to be the first to crack a smile.

-As the dance floor filled up around us, our dances grew more outlandish; we gave them names like Brushing Teeth, Tie the Noose and Pull, and The Hara-Kiri.
+As the disco floor filled up around us, our dances grew more outlandish; we gave them names like Brushing Teeth, Tie the Noose and Pull, and The Hara-Kiri.
 From hygiene to suicide, it was all inexplicably funny to us, and our faces of stone began to quiver.
-By the time the dance floor became packed, while staring each other down and pantomiming disembowelment, we erupted into laughter, not thinking about insensitivity, but our own absurdity.
+By the time the dance floor became packed, while staring each other down and pantomiming disembowelment, we erupted into laughter, taking into consideration only our own absurdity, and not sensitivity.

-The bouncers lifted us to the air, and still, we didn’t get what was happening.
-But when they placed us on top of the bar, we understood.
-Lana and I looked at each other; the question wasn’t whether or not to dance, but whether we would treat the club-goers to our special choreography.
+The bouncers lifted us to the air, and when was they placed us on top of the bar, we finally understood what was happening.
+Lana and I looked at each other.
+The question wasn’t whether or not to dance, but whether we would treat the club-goers to our special choreography.

 - Travel is never without adventure.